 Non-economic damages can be awarded to compensate you for injuries and harms that do not necessarily have a financial impact on your life.
 Pain and suffering after an accident are very real, but may not require medical attention or impact your ability to generate an income.
 Non-economic damages exist to compensate you for these types of intangible injuries.

 Determining Liability for a San Diego Elevator Accident

 Who can be held responsible for your elevator accident injuries?
 In California, the law says that any person whose conduct contributes to an accident can be held financially responsible.
 This even includes the victim!
-If you were partly responsible for your accident and injuries there may be a limit on the amount of damages you can recover in a lawsuit.
+If you were partly responsible for your accident and injuries there may be a limit on the number of damages you can recover in a lawsuit.
 This limit will be directly linked to the percentage of the accident that is determined to be your fault.
 Fortunately, unless you are determined to be 100 percent responsible for the accident, you will still be entitled to recover damages from other at-fault parties.

 Companies that design, manufacture, and distribute elevators (and elevator parts) are required to provide a product that is safe to use.
 When an elevator (or elevator part) is defective or malfunctions, the company responsible for the product can be held strictly liable for any injuries that result.

 Some companies specialize in the installation, inspection, and maintenance of elevators in San Diego.
 These companies and their employees are hired because they have a unique and specialized understanding of these complex machines.
 If an elevator accident is the result of negligent installation, maintenance, or inspection, the company responsible for doing these things may be held financially responsible.